-All recipients are required to submit financial, performance, and impact reports in accordance with the terms and conditions of the grant award, generally no less than semi-annually.
-All project progress and financial reports must be submitted to the applicable EDA program officer in electronic format.
-Recipients will be required to provide updates on their progress towards meeting any output and outcome measures identified in their application, as well as any other metrics requested by EDA and identified in the grant special award conditions.
-Furthermore, recipients will be required to provide economic development impact reports to EDA at the end of the grant performance period, two years after the end of the grant performance period.
+All recipients are required to submit progress reports and financial status reports in accordance with the terms and conditions of the grant award, generally no less than semi-annually.
+In addition, all recipients will be required to track and submit performance data on EDA-sponsored outputs and resulting outcomes, semi-annually and annually, respectively.
+All reports must be submitted in electronic format as specified in the terms of the award.
 As part of its administration of the Build to Scale Program, EDA may conduct program evaluations.
 If so, recipients of grants under this program may need to furnish performance data to evaluators, including but not limited to EDA staff and outside parties contracted by EDA.
-EDA may also, for research purposes linked to improving economic outcomes, choose to share data with other Federal partners, including but not limited to statistical agencies.
+EDA may also, for research purposes linked to improving economic outcomes, choose to share data with other federal partners, including but not limited to statistical agencies.